 Understanding Foreclosure in Kentucky

 Navigating the foreclosure landscape in Kentucky can be daunting, especially for homeowners facing financial difficulties.
 Foreclosure is a legal process initiated by a mortgage lender when a borrower fails to make the required mortgage payments.
 This process can be lengthy and complex, involving several steps that can have significant consequences for the borrower.
+There are two main types of foreclosures: judicial and non-judicial foreclosures.
+Non-judicial foreclosures occur without court involvement and are governed by state regulations and specific mortgage terms, unlike judicial foreclosures which require court proceedings.
 Understanding the foreclosure process in Kentucky is crucial for those struggling to keep up with their mortgage payments, as it can help them explore their options and potentially avoid losing their home.
+The most common failure is not to file the motions and funds with the court within the redemption period.

 What is a Foreclosure?